xaage/Deep-Learning-Python/README.md

 # Deep Learning Exercises

 This repo is a collection of self-learning materials for Deep Learning.
-It includes examples and one Notebook.
+It includes one Notebook.

 ## Projects